Newsroom

 National Park Trust College Ambassadors

-College Chosen as National Park Ambassadors
+College Chosen as National Park Ambassador

 Oct.
 7, 2025 – College of the Canyons has been selected to join the 2025–26 class of National Park Trust College Ambassadors, standing out as the only community college among a prestigious group of universities nationwide.
 Other participants include Harvard University, Georgetown University, and 15 others.
 The program equips students to lead outdoor initiatives on their campuses while gaining practical, hands-on experience in the park and outdoor industries.